regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 };
 ```

-Thats it thats all.
+That's it thats all.
 Congrats you finished!

 ## 7. What about `amplify add api`?